JuliaAI/DataScienceTutorials.jl/src/index.md

 ## Learning by doing

-This website offers tutorials for [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl) and related `MLJ*` packages.
+This website offers tutorials for [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl) and related packages.
 On each tutorial page, you will find a link to download the raw script and the notebook corresponding to the page.

 Feedback and PRs are always welcome to help make these tutorials better, from the presentation to the content.